bahrus/be-linked/README.md

 </host-element>
 ```

 "the link" is optional and ignored.
+Treated as commentary.

 ```html
 <paul-mccartney age=64>